-Our MN lawyers have represented many people with a traumatic brain injured (TBI) from being hit in the head in an accident, including a car accident, slip and fall, and workers compensation accident.
+Our MN attorneys have represented many people with a traumatic brain injured (TBI) from being hit in the head in an accident, including a car accident, slip and fall, and workers compensation accident.
 One question the attorney is always asked is what is the future prognosis of the TBI accident victim.
 That is a question better addressed by the doctors.
 However, an article in the online Medical News Today recently examined one aspect of future complications from a TBI.
 The focus was on middle aged people.
 Here is a part of the article:

 Researchers have linked moderate to severe TBI with greater risk of dementia.
 Middle-aged adults who experience a moderate to severe traumatic brain injury may be at significantly greater risk of developing dementia in later life, a new study suggests.

 Traumatic brain injury (TBI) is defined as a blow, bump, or jolt to the head that causes damage to the brain.
 Symptoms of TBI may include headache, blurry vision, fatigue, and thinking problems, such as difficulty concentrating or remembering new information.
 In severe cases, TBI may lead to long-term deficits in cognitive and motor functions.
 According to the Centers for Disease Control and Prevention (CDC), in 2013, TBI played a role in more than 2.5 million emergency department visits and 282,000 hospitalizations in the United States.
 Further, around 5.3 million people in the U.S. are living with a disability because of TBI.

 Middle-aged men at greatest risk after TBI – MN Injury Attorney